leolivier/cousins-matter/README.md

 ```
 pip install -r requirements.txt
 ```

- _(it's better to do that in a pip env or a conda specific environment)_
+> _it's better to do that in a pip env or a conda specific environment_
+> ---
 * Update your settings:
   Copy `.env.example`to `.env` and edit `.env` to set the properties according to your needs.
 * Create your database